What Is Opioid Addiction?

 Standard Outpatient Program

-Standard Outpatient Programs are the least intensive form of outpatient care, providing treatment sessions once or twice a week.
+Standard outpatient programs are the least intensive form of outpatient care, providing treatment sessions once or twice a week.
 These programs focus on individual and group therapy sessions that help patients develop coping strategies, manage cravings, and address any co-occurring mental health conditions.
 Standard outpatient care is often recommended as a step-down form of treatment following the completion of more intensive programs like PHP or IOP.